Soubin Shahir

 Soubin Shahir (born 12 October 1983) is an Indian actor, director and producer who primarily works in Malayalam films.
 He made his acting debut with Annayum Rasoolum (2013).
 Following his breakthrough with Premam (2015), he played the lead in Sudani from Nigeria (2018), which won him the Kerala State Film Award for Best Actor.
-Soubin's notable roles came with the commercially successful films Kumbalangi Nights(2019), Manjummel Boys (2024) and Coolie(2025).
+Soubin's notable roles came with the commercially successful films Kumbalangi Nights (2019) and Manjummel Boys (2024).

 Early life

 Soubin was born and raised in Fort Kochi, Kerala, India.
 He has a brother and sister.
 His father Babu Shahir was an assistant director and production controller who had worked in films such as Manichithrathazhu, Godfather, In Harihar Nagar among others.

 Career

 Soubin started his film career as an assistant director in the industry with Fazil's Kaiyethum Doorath (2002) in which he also worked as an actor.
 He also worked as an assistant director for Siddique's Chronic Bachelor (2003).
 He assisted directors like Rafi-Mecartin, P. Sukumar, Santhosh Sivan, Rajeev Ravi, and Amal Neerad.
 He got a breakthrough role with Alphonse Putharen's Premam (2015) where he played the role of a PT teacher.
 This led to his popularity as an actor in the industry.
 His popular roles include in films Charlie (2015), Maheshinte Prathikaaram (2016), Kali (2016), Darvinte Parinamam (2016), Kammatipaadam (2016), Anuraga Karikkin Vellam (2016), Mayanadhi (2017), Comrade in America – CIA (2017), and Kumbalangi Nights.
 His first full lead role was in the film Sudani from Nigeria (2018) for which he won the Kerala State Film Award for Best Actor.

 In 2024, he played the part of Siju David aka "Kuttan" in Manjummel Boys.
 He also produced the movie.
 It went on to receive critical acclaim and set several box-office records, becoming the highest grossing Malayalam film, and the first film from the industry to earn more than ₹200 crore.
-He was arrested on July 7, 2025, in connection with a ₹7 crore financial fraud case related to the film.
+He was arrested on 7 July 2025, in connection with a ₹7 crore financial fraud case related to the film.
 The arrest was procedural following a summons for questioning, and he was released shortly after on anticipatory bail granted by the Kerala High Court.
-The case was filed by a UAE-based investor, Siraj Valiyathura Hameed, who alleged that despite investing ₹7 crore under a profit-sharing agreement promising 40% of the film’s earnings, he received only a small fraction of the returns after the film’s huge commercial success.
+The case was filed by a UAE-based investor, Siraj Valiyathura Hameed, who alleged that despite investing ₹7 crore under a profit-sharing agreement promising 40% of the film's earnings, he received only a small fraction of the returns after the film's huge commercial success.
 The police have charged Soubin and his associates with cheating, criminal breach of trust, and misappropriation of funds, and the investigation is ongoing.

 He is also a partner in Parava Films, a production company that has produced hits like Manjummel Boys.

 In 2025, Coolie marked his first full-length role appearance in Tamil cinema.
 His acting and dancing in the song "Monica" was well received.